Dear Village Friends

 Sort code 20-19-95

-I very much hope you can support this appeal.
+I very much hope you can continue to support this important appeal.

 David Gibson CA